Two plans. Cancel any time, with one honest catch covered below. Custom app work is scoped and quoted per project.

 Same quality of build on both.
-The difference is how many pages you need, how often you'll ask for updates, and how hands-on we are with the copy.
+The difference is how many pages you need, and how often you'll ask for updates.

 A tight site that tells people what you do, who you help, and how to reach you.
 That's usually enough.